Simdog/case_study_church/README.md

 Track Church Members Tithe
 Track Attendance

-## challenges
+## Challenges
-One to ones and one to many not generating foreign key tracking data based on foreign key retreiving data from 2 models
+One to ones and one to many not generating foreign key Tracking data based on foreign key
+Retreiving data from 2 models

-## futuredevelopment
+## Future development
 UI for quick access to everyday data
 UI to better store data for long lists of data
 Ability to grab any data linked to a specic church member